boopsboops/nhamunda-checklist/nhamunda-checklist.md

 Identification to species level follows <u>Armbruster (2004)</u>, <u>Rapp-Py Daniel (1985)</u> and <u>La Monte (1929)</u> based on the following characters: lateral plates with well-developed keels; hypertrophied odontodes present along snout margin; three rows of lateral plates on the caudal peduncle; large interorbital distance; pronounced medial ridge on snout; head plates with sinuous rows of odontodes; interopercular plate with between 15 and 20 strong and distally hooked odontodes; pectoral spine roughly same length as head, with long odontodes; and spots on body roughly same size as those on head.

-Fishes were caught.
-Location?
-Examples are pictured preserved and alive in Figure YYY.
+Nine individuals were caught by hand from woody substrates in a variety of habitats (main river, lake, igarapé).
+The species was abundant.
+An example of a live specimen is pictured in Figure YYY.

 ##### Figure